siavashoutadi/dev-env/README.md

 ansible-playbook site.yml --connection local -K --extra-vars="@extra_vars.yaml"
 ```

 **Note**: extra_vars.yaml is optional.
-It is used to modify the value of the default playbook varibles.
-For example:
+It is used to customize the playbook and can be omitted.
+Below there is an example for extra_vars.yaml that shows how the playbook can be customized:

 ```yaml
 git_user: user1